metal3-io/hardware-classification-controller/docs/api.md

 # API and Resource Definitions

-Fetch `baremetalhost` list and extract profiles from metal3.io_v1alpha1_hardwareclassification.yaml logic will come in next commit.
+Currently Hardware-classification supports CREATE, GET, LIST, UPDATE, DELETE, PATCH API's.
+Also we are implementing API's to fetch the BaremetalHost details from BMO.

-This document will be updated with api and resource definitions.
+This document will be updated with api and resource definitions in follow up PR's.